-But she does caution against touching the face or beard — like any part of your face — and suggests that if you can’t control the urge to stroke your facial hair, that you might want to consider shaving it.
+But she does caution against touching the face or beard — like any part of your face — and suggests that if you can’t control the urge to mess with your facial hair, that you might want to consider shaving it.

-Should guys be concerned if the covering doesn’t cup under their chins?
+Should men be concerned if the covering doesn’t cup under their chin?
 “If the face covering is big enough to provide a reasonably snug fit around all of those different areas, and doesn’t have a lot of gaps where things can easily transfer around the edges, it’s fine,” says Clifton.

-Sounds like a great opportunity for both safety and self-expression.
+Sounds like a great plan for both safety and making a statement.

 - Is It Safe to Go Back to the Barbershop During COVID-19?